Frequently Asked Questions: Room Draw

-A: REHS will be hosting a “Find Your Roommate Social” in the Spring semester.
+A: REHS will be hosting a “Find Your Roommate Social” on March 25 at 8pm in the Erdman lounge.
 This social will provide you with the opportunity to meet other students who are also in need of a roommate.
 Keep in mind that if you plan on choosing a double or a triple, you will need to fill all of the spaces in the room at Room Draw in order to take the room.
 The College randomly places Upper Division students together only when there are no other options.
 Placing students together randomly has proven difficult for students and as a result, we encourage students to take the extra time to find someone with whom they are compatible.

 You can also apply to live with an incoming transfer or exchange student.
 If you are chosen to get a transfer or exchange roommate, you will fill out a roommate preference form and will have a roommate assigned to you based on this form.
 The Transfer/Exchange Roommate Application Form can be found here.